Encryption 101: your complete guide

 According to Cocks, he came up with the solution, went home, did the calculations in his head, and didn't even write anything down.
 Soon after, Cocks presented his findings to the GCHQ.

-The problem was the secret relationship between the GCHQ (British intelligence agency) and the NSA (US intelligence agency).
+The problem was the secret relationship between the GCHQ (the British intelligence agency) and the NSA (the US intelligence agency).
 Two agencies shared secrets and did not want their relationship to become public.
 Therefore, a decision was made to keep Cocks' encryption algorithm classified.
 It took 20 years for the GCHQ to publicize the work of professor Cocks.

 We already know that RSA uses prime numbers.
 The reason why prime factorization is so effective is that it's easy to calculate one way and incredibly hard to do in reverse.
 In cryptography, it's known as a trapdoor.
 We'll show you what we mean.

-That's the key.
+That's the key to RSA encryption.
 If you expand the numbers enough, even a computer won't be able to find the solution.
 Consider that RSA deals with prime numbers hundreds of digits long.
 And the only way to solve this problem is through trial and error.
 Even today's supercomputer would take centuries to find the answer.
 Simple yet fascinating.